Bartlesville Radio » News » Central Middle School Kids Receive Engineering Award

 Applications for this program at 6101 Nowata Road in Bartlesville are open to sophomores, juniors and seniors.
 Classes start in August.

-For more on the program and to apply, click here.
+For more on Tri County Tech's Pre-Engineering program and to apply, click here.

+For more on Bartlesville Public Schools State & District Science Fair winners, click here.

 « Back to News